jhammans/Crowdfunding_ETL/README.md

 ### Step 4: Running the Notebooks

 - Open `ETL_Mini_Project_BBose_JHammans.ipynb` this the main notebook.
 It reads in the source data, cleans it and outputs 4 csv files.
 It then calls `postgres_load_databases.ipynb` which connects to Postgres and creates the database and all the objects needed for the csv files to be loaded to.  `mongodb_load_databases.ipynb` is then called to load the csv files into collections in MongoDB.
+Finally, `data_visualization.ipynb` is called to generate the visualizations which sources the data from the MongoDB database.

 ---